 Your child will eventually outgrow their infant car seat.
 But when it’s time to switch to a convertible seat, don’t ditch rear-facing.

-Experts recommend keeping your child rear-facing until at least the age of two.
-However, if your child is two-years-old but has not yet reached the maximum height and weight limits of the unit, don’t flip them around.
+Experts recommend keeping your child rear-facing until at least the age of 2.
+However, if your child is 2 years old but has not yet reached the maximum height and weight limits of the unit, don’t flip them around.

 As stated previously, your child’s legs are not in danger in a rear-facing seat as infants naturally adjust the positioning of their legs to a comfortable position.